Navigation

 }Custom page types

-You can create custom page types with different transitions.
-See Creating Pages for how to build your own <cupertinoPage>, <fadePage>, or any other transition.
+You can build custom page types with different transitions.
+See Creating Pages for how to build your own Material, Cupertino, or fade-transition factories.